ColeTrammer/iros/docs/iris/design/memory_management.md

 Limine puts the identity map at the half-way point of the address space.
 This layout can be changed when dropping the direct dependency on the Limine HHDM, which will give userspace much more available memory.

+## Memory Region Backing Objects

+A naive scheme for memory management assumes a 1:1 relationship between pages and address spaces.
+However, this is not extensible, since it makes supporting necessary features, such as shared memory, copy-on-write memory, memory mapped, a shared zero-page, and lazy-page allocation, impossible.

+For this reason, the Iris kernel assigns each virtual region a single "backing" object, which is the single true owner of a set of related physical pages.

+### Implementing Shared Memory

+Using this scheme, implementing shared memory is trivial.
+Two separate regions will simply point to the same reference counted backing object.
+The reference counting mechanism ensures that the backing object will always be kept alive.

+### Implementing Memory-Mapped Files

+Memory mapped files likewise will simply use a backing object.
+Furthermore, this backing object will be the single source of truth within the file system, so these objects will serve as the page cache.
+Even when performing normal reads into the kernel, the memory will first be fetched into the inode's backing object, so that the values will be automatically cached for future use.
+Private mappings can be created by creating a COW backing object based on the shared backing object.

+### Implementing COW Memory and the Shared Zero-Page

+COW memory relies additionally on the physical page structure mechanism.
+Each page present in an address space has an associated reference-count, and will not be released until this reference goes to zero.
+However, pages are still "owned" by exactly one backing object.
+So, when creating a COW region, a new backing object is created that owns 0 pages.
+When creating this mapping, the page tables are modified to prevent writing to that memory region, but the old backing object's physical pages are used to setup the mapping.
+When a COW fault occurs, the reference-count can be inspected, and if it is a 1, the object can simply take ownership of it.
+Otherwise, a new page is needed.
+The shared-zero page simply won't be owned by an object, and so will never be freed.

+There are actually 2 possible modes when creating a COW mapping.
+This reflects the difference between fork() and MAP_PRIVATE.
+With fork(), the mapping must be isolated from the parent, so the parent's backing object must also give up ownership of the physical pages.
+As a consequence, this type of mapping also requires inspecting the parent's page tables, to copy over any previous COW mappings (for instance, from a prior fork() call).
+With MAP_PRIVATE, the parent's backing object can keep ownership of the physical pages, and only the child region needs to be mapped copy-on-write.
+This means that MAP_PRIVATE regions can be modified by anyone with a MAP_SHARED region to the same file, before the child process has a chance to modify it.
+This seems horribly confusing, but is the sematnics of most unix systems, including Linux.

+### Implementing Backing Objects

+Backing objects will primarily be represented using an intrusive RB tree of physical pages, keyed by relative page number.
+This means the MM objects can be tracked without allocation, achieve O(log N) lookup, and trivially support sparse storage.
+This means a MM object backing a 2 TiB disk drive uses effectively 0 extra space.
+Constant time lookup is possible if a dynamic vector is used, but this requires allocations and is far too wasteful for backing files.

+#### Potential Limitations

+The only issue with the intrusive approach is that physical pages must be owned by only a single MM object.
+This doesn't prevent implementing COW semantics, but it does prevent sharing a cache between the disk driver and file system driver, when there is a 1:1 mapping between file system block and disk block.
+Consider the ext2 file system, which normally breaks the partition into 4 KiB blocks.
+Each of these blocks is a single page, and corresponds exactly to a page cache entry a block device will have.
+It would be nice to share these cache entries, but it is not possible to do so under this scheme.

+However, this isn't really a problem.
+Any "normal" file system will ensure that multiple files won't map to the same blocks, and since all IO will go through the file system driver, there is really no need for the disk cache to do anything.

+But things a probably different when considering modern filesystems with direct support for COW semantics.
+For example, on btrfs, files can clone extents, which means that files can share the same underlying data.
+Under this model, the naive view proposed breaks down.
+On the other hand, things can be saved by considering extents to be the underlying backing objects, and adding some higher-order backing object which combines multiples extents into a single backing object.
+This can be investigated further sometime if the need truely arises.

 ## TLB Management

 The Translation Lookaside Buffer (TLB) is a cache of virtual to physical address mappings.
 The processor uses this cache